pgbastante/GACOBOM/README.md

 * Added a listing of dummy games
 * Added a game cover without cover
 * Added a dummy counter for games, books and comics

+v.0.0.3

+* Added some angular logic, created controllers and factories for common functions and games
+* Added more static filetypes in nginx.conf
+* Added Angular-bootstrap for some bootstrap based angular components